 - 1. The school principal and local school staff shall have the responsibility to comply with federal and state regulations as they relate to the local school wellness policy. - 2.
 In each school, the principal or designee shall be responsible for establishing the Healthy School Team that shall ensure compliance with the policy. - 3.
 The Healthy School Team shall include, but not be limited to, the following stakeholders: parents, students, school food service program representatives, school administrators, school health professionals, physical education teachers and the public. - 4.
 The Healthy School Team shall be responsible for: - a.
-Ensuring compliance with federal and state regulations for competitive food and beverage items sold on the school campus (7 CFR 210.11 and FAC 5P-1.003). - Maintaining a school calendar identifying the dates when exempted competitive food fundraisers shall occur in accordance with the frequency specified in paragraph (c) of FAC 5P-1.003, - c.
+Ensuring compliance with federal and state regulations for competitive food and beverage items sold on the school campus (7 CFR 210.11). - b.
 Reporting its school's compliance of the aforementioned regulations to the Chief Nursing Officer, the person responsible for ensuring overall compliance with the local school wellness policy. - C. Osceola County School District shall review and consider evidence-based strategies and techniques in establishing goals for nutrition promotion and education, physical activity and other school-based activities that promote student wellness to, at a minimum, include a review of Smarter Lunchroom tools and techniques.